-Introduction to Clinical Medicine is designed to acquaint the medical students with the basic skills and basic clinical knowledge associated with the practice of medicine, enabling them to synthesize the knowledge gained in the basic science courses with the material presented in ICM.
-As part of their required activities, students participate in a simulated patient program where they learn to perform a physical examination with normal findings emphasized.
-As part of the ICM class, students have required exposure to actual patients.
-This course is taught during the Fall, Winter and Spring quarters with a single grade given at the completion of the course.
+Patient Symptom Presentations acquaints osteopathic medical students with the clinical knowledge associated with the practice of medicine, enabling them to integrate the knowledge gained in the basic science courses into a patient’s presenting symptoms.
+As part of the required activities, students participate in discussions about symptom-based presentations of simulated patients.
+This course is taught by practicing osteopathic physicians during the Fall, Winter and Spring quarters with a single grade given at the completion of the course.

-The Topics in Medicine (TIM) course builds upon and reinforces content taught in Introduction to Clinical Medicine with a focus on abnormal findings.
-Within this class, the students will be guided to a higher level of clinical thinking.
-To accomplish this, students receive interdisciplinary lectures, which will incorporate prior academic subject matter and build upon it with a clinical orientation.
-This class will incorporate real-world patient management techniques and skills critical to a smooth transition from student to clinician.
-TIM consists of presentations coordinated and conveyed sequentially during the Fall, Winter, and Spring.
+Clinical Symptom Integration (CSI) builds upon and reinforces content taught in the first year with a focus on symptoms that prompt patients to seek medical care.
+Within this class, the students are guided to a higher level of clinical thinking.
+Presentations from primary care physicians as well as specialists incorporate prior academic subject material and build upon it with a clinical focus.
+This course consists of presentations coordinated and conveyed sequentially during the Fall, Winter, and Spring.
 A single grade is given at the completion of the course.

 Practice of Medicine